Cibiv/trumicount/README.md

 usage of TRUmiCount.

-The TRUmiCount algorithmus and our model of PCR amplification and sequencing is described in details in our paper *TRUmiCount: Correctly counting absolute numbers of molecules using unique molecular identifiers*, Florian G. Pflug & Arndt von Haeseler (2017), Preprint on [bioRxiv](https://www.biorxiv.org/content/early/2017/11/13/217778).
+The TRUmiCount algorithmus and our model of PCR amplification and sequencing is described in details in our paper:

+Florian G. Pflug, Arndt von Haeseler.
+(2018).
+TRUmiCount: Correctly counting absolute numbers of molecules using unique molecular identifiers.
+<i>Bioinformatics</i>, DOI: https://doi.org/10.1093/bioinformatics/bty283.

 # License